azure-experience/az-arm-advance-templates/README.md

   ...
   ```

 Now check the resource definition for **VNet**, which directly depends on the NSG to be pre-created & ready.
 Vnet resource references the **resourceId for the NSG** (which is available after its creation).
-It relies on the usage of **dependsOn** method within a resource definition
+It relies on the usage of **dependsOn** method within a resource definition.

 ```
 /* parameter definition */